NewAmsterdamLabs/mosql/README.md

 cause `mosql` to drop tables, create them anew, and do another import.

 Normaly, MoSQL will scan through a list of the databases on the mongo server you connect to.
-You avoid this behavior by specifiying a specific mongo db to connect to with the `--only-db [dbname]` option.
+You avoid this behavior by specifying a specific mongo db to connect to with the `--only-db [dbname]` option.
 This is useful for hosted services which do not let you list all databases (via the `listDatabases` command).